ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/02_environment_strategies/03_workloads.md

 In a cloud landscape, these pools are generally defined as different scaling groups/sets.
 In the managed services model, sometimes these are referred to as node pools.

+#### Operating System
+With the rise of Windows containers, some users may find it necessary to run Windows Server nodes, and ensure that Windows-specific workload are scheduled onto those nodes.

+Windows Server-based nodes are not available in AKS at this time.
+You can, however, use Virtual Kubelet to schedule Windows containers on Azure Container Instances and manage them as part of your AKS cluster.
+For more information, see Use Virtual Kubelet with AKS.

 #### Pod Resources
 One thing that is generally neglected for fist-time deployments are resource "requests" and "limits".
 These are parameters within a Pod or PodTemplate, at the container level, that tell Kubernetes how much hardware is necessary to run the set of containers.

-If resource "requests" and "limits" are undefined, Kubernetes will allow workloads to run unbounded, and will be unable to tell the difference between a low utilization Pod (That may fit anywhere) and a high utilization Pod (that may not be able to co-habitate with other high utlization pods) at the time of scheduling.
+If resource "requests" and "limits" are undefined, Kubernetes will allow workloads to run unbounded, and will be unable to tell the difference between a low utilization Pod (that may fit anywhere) and a high utilization Pod (that may not be able to co-habitate with other high utlization pods) at the time of scheduling.

 If the container exceeds the limits, it will be automatically restarted by Kubernetes.
 If a single pod needs, at minimum ("requests"), almost the entire capacity of a node, its a sign that the nodes are too small: